 As a frequent contributor to trade and business publications she ranks as one of the most widely quoted etiquette and protocol experts in the United States of America.

 Bruce Richardson is a writer, tea blender, and frequent guest speaker at tea conferences, museums, and conventions.
 While he spends much of his time educating Americans in the art of tea, he also serves as a consultant to Fortune 500 companies worldwide.

 He and his wife Shelley operated a successful tea room for 14 years.
-They are the owners of Elmwood Inn Fine Teas and Benjamin Press, located in Kentucky.
+They are the owners of Elmwood Inn Fine Teas and Benjamin Press, located in Danville, Kentucky.

 Order your manual now and receive